 Collingdale is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,794 people and three constituent neighborhoods, Collingdale is the 141st largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Collingdale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collingdale is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Collingdale who work in office and administrative support (17.46%), sales jobs (9.44%), and personal care services (8.76%).
+There are especially a lot of people living in Collingdale who work in office and administrative support (15.93%), healthcare suport services (8.74%), and sales jobs (7.28%).

 Collingdale is an extremely ethnically-diverse borough.
 The people who call Collingdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Collingdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Collingdale include Italian, German, English, and Polish.
+The greatest number of Collingdale residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Collingdale include Irish, Italian, German, English, and Liberian.

 The most common language spoken in Collingdale is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.